 First, you don’t have to think about it; the sensor is taking and storing the readings 24/7; as long as you scan at least once every 8 hours, you get a full, continuous data set, without having to remember to check repeatedly during that time.

-In addition, this back-data allows for in-the-moment trend information.
-That is, when you see a reading of 5.5 mmol/L, you may wonder, “Will my glucose stay steady at 5.5?
+In addition, this recent glucose history allows for real-time trend information, that tells you whether your glucose is steady, dropping, or rising .
+When you see a reading of 5.5 mmol/L, you may wonder, “Will my glucose stay steady at 5.5?
 Will it drop over the next several minutes?
 Or will it rise?”
 These different glucose trends will lead you to different actions.
 If glucose is falling, you may decide to eat to prevent a low.
 If glucose is rising you may want to avoid eating and check back in a half hour to make sure it hasn’t skyrocketed.
 If glucose is steady, you may relax, knowing you don’t need to take any action right now.
 In each case, your response is influenced by the trend information made possible by the back-data.

 (*In case you’re curious, in terms of back data, the system stores the single reading that occurs at the 15-minute point, not the average of all the readings over that time period.
 For trend information, however, the system uses all the data from the previous 15 minutes.
 And for the current glucose reading, the system displays the actual reading at the moment that you scan, in real-time, NOT the reading at the beginning of the current 15-minute interval.)